 Drop In Hours

 Staffed by writing associates (WAs), drop-in hours are held in the Watt Writing Room (Pardee 319) and open to all Lafayette College students.
-WAs are happy to provide feedback on all types of writing and at any stage of the writing process.
+WAs are happy to provide feedback on all types of writing (including new media) and at any stage of the writing process.
 Individual conferences last approximately 30 minutes.
 No appointment is necessary.